Last Comic Standing: Season 2 (2004)

 Season two aired in the summer of 2004, hosted by Jay Mohr.
 The Last Comic Standing was John Heffron.
 Alonzo Bodden was the first runner-up, while third place went to Gary Gulman.
-The other finalists were Ant, Tammy Pescatelli, Bonnie McFarlane, Jay London, Kathleen Madigan, Todd Glass, Chris Voth, and Corey Holcomb.
+The other finalists were Ant, Tammy Pescatelli, Bonnie McFarlane, Jay London, Kathleen Madigan, Todd Glass, and Corey Holcomb.

 Buck Star, who became infamous for appearing at every LCS audition, first appeared in season two.
-After being repeatedly rejected by talent scouts Mark and Read, Mark finally acquiesced and allowed Buck to perform in the callback auditions in Tampa (the final audition site of the season).
+After being repeatedly rejected by talent scouts Mark and Read, Mark acquiesced, allowing Buck to perform in the callback auditions in Tampa, Florida (the final audition site of the season).
 Buck failed to impress the live audience, however, and did not advance further in the competition.

 After five head-to-head eliminations, a wildcard competition was set up among the five eliminated comics the top voter-getting returning to the competition.
 Jay London won this competition, but was ultimately eliminated again in the next vote.